matthewkenely/mask-to-annotation/README.md

 By leveraging contour detection algorithms and image processing techniques, our software automates the annotation process, saving valuable time and effort.

+**<h2 name="abstract">Abstract</h2>**
+*In modern computer vision models, the quality and quantity of training data have become crucial.
+Datasets deemed sufficient a few years ago now require augmentation with additional datasets.
+This presents a challenge, especially when these supplementary datasets lack annotations in standard formats like COCO, VGG, or YOLO.
+One solution to this problem is to learn semantic boundaries from binary images of unannotated datasets, thereby increasing the data available for training and evaluating models.
+However, choosing an efficient annotation method can be both time-consuming and effort-intensive.
+This research paper explores three approaches, ranging from traditional image processing algorithms to the recently introduced Segment Anything Model (SAM).
+The study demonstrates how these different algorithms perform on various datasets and concludes that the proposed image processing method strikes the best balance between performance and efficiency.*

 <hr>